Jack-The-Ripper-1820/OpenGL-Sailing/README.md

 2. **Navigate to the project root:**
    This is where the initialization script is located.

-3. **Run the appropriate script:**
+3. **Run the appropriate script** (./fetch_submodules.sh for Unix-like systems or fetch_submodules.bat for Windows) to download and initialize the submodules.
-   - For Windows:
-     Double-click on `fetch_submodules.bat` or run it from the command prompt.

 **This will download and initialize the submodules for the project.**